ShaikhBorhanUddin/Customer-Sentiment-Analysis-in-Streatham-Area-Restaurants/README.md

 | Starbucks Coffee                     | 60       | 43      | 302      | 405   | 0.745679       |
 | Marinatto                            | 31       | 94      | 309      | 434   | 0.711982       |
 | KFC London                           | 216      | 161     | 382      | 759   | 0.503294       |

+The VADER sentiment analysis (above table) shows that Roots Restaurant and Paratha Inn (Streatham) are the top performers, with over 93% of reviews being positive.
+These restaurants consistently deliver satisfying experiences with minimal negative feedback.
+SW16 Bar & Kitchen and Italian Bistro also perform strongly, though with slightly more mixed opinions.
+Mid-range performers like Putt Putt & Karaoke Bar, La Casita, and Slurp still receive mostly positive feedback but show more variability.
+These restaurants may offer good experiences overall but likely struggle with consistency in service or food quality.
+On the lower end, Nando’s Streatham, Starbucks Coffee, and Marinatto show increasing levels of neutral and negative sentiment.
+The most concerning is KFC London, where positive sentiment barely exceeds 50%, pointing to significant customer dissatisfaction that likely stems from poor service, food quality, or both.
+In summary, while several restaurants excel in customer sentiment, a few face challenges that should be addressed to improve their overall reputation.

+To provide a deeper, context-aware interpretation of customer sentiment, the same dataset was analyzed using the DistilBERT model—a transformer-based approach that captures nuanced expressions in reviews.

 | Restaurant Title                      | Negative | Neutral | Positive | Total | Positive Ratio |
 |--------------------------------------|----------|---------|----------|-------|----------------|